l33tname/blog/_posts/2013-11-30-Fedora-and-MongoDB.md

 My first thought was to create the directory '/var/run/mongo' and change the owner and group to mongod (chown mongod:mongod).

 But on most modern systems /var/run is a tempfs file system so you need to create a config file in `/lib/tmpfiles.d` and add the config file `echo “d /var/run/mongo 0755 mongod mongod” > mongo.conf`.

+##UPDATE
+It appears that the pid should be stored since Fedora 19 or 20 in /var/run/mongodb and not /var/run/mongo.